library(lme4); library(lmerTest); library(emmeans); library(performance)

 \(Y_{ijk} = \mu + \alpha_i + \beta_j + \gamma_k + \epsilon_{ijk}\)

-where, \(\mu\) is the experiment mean, \(\alpha_i's\) are treatment effects, \(\beta\) and \(\gamma\) are the row- and column specific effects.
+where, \(\mu\) is the experiment mean, \(\alpha_i's\) represents treatment effect, \(\beta\) and \(\gamma\) are the row- and column specific effects.

 Assumptions of this design includes normality and independent distribution of error (\(\epsilon_{ijk}\)) terms.
 And there is no interaction between two blocking (rows & columns) factors and treatments.